YMCA Swim Team - The Barracuda's

 Marlaine has been coaching with the Pittsburg YMCA Swim Team for 30+ years.
 She is a coach member of United States Swimming and has attended various coaching clinics.
 Marlaine has served on the board of Missouri Valley Swimming and the board of Tri-State Swim Conference.
 Pittsburg YMCA Swim Team has had swimmers achieve times for qualifying for upper level championships, Olympic qualifying times and college scholarships.

 Swimmers need to have goggles and practice suits.
 Our team has the necessary practice equipment on hand and available for the swimmers use.
 The team furnishes a Team Latex Cap for each swimmer.
 This is the only requirement for meets, other than girls must wear a one piece suit.

-Swimmers may come in at any time to tryout.
+Swimmers may come in at any time during practices to tryout.
 Must be able to swim the entire length of the pool.